Laura Nagtegaal is a transgender woman, fully transitioning in 2017. This is her experience working in the music industry.

 I wish that were the case.
 Because that would mean, I could somehow influence the outcome of this predicament.
 My two current bands, Blind Guardian and Ayreon, are either in the studio since 2017 and not coming back on the road for a while, or doing 3/4 shows a year.

 I had learnt to accept myself, and outed myself to my then-fiancée whilst on tour with Blind Guardian, but stayed closeted on tour, aside from completely changing my wardrobe on days off.
 I flew in with cargo shorts and work shirts and flew home with a bag full of dresses, cute tops, pumps, and jeans.
-When I came off tour and had gotten an offer for a work from home situation that would allow me to transition in peace and quiet, I started transitioning socially, and start diagnostic psych evaluation therapy, to be allowed to start medically transitioning.
+When I came off tour and had gotten an offer for a work-from-home situation that would allow me to transition in peace and quiet, I started transitioning socially, and start diagnostic psych evaluation therapy, to be allowed to start medically transitioning.
 I had not retired from touring, but it was not a high priority for me.
 I did still do weekend and festival runs with bands, but I couldn’t commit to longer tours.

 I’m certain that – callous as this industry is in its “out of sight, out of mind” – is part of my trouble finding jobs again, but I maintained close contact with my beloved colleagues, all of whom I knew and worked with before I transitioned.

-Yet, when I announced I would be back to full time touring starting April 2019, I have only been met with “silence”, instead of my inbox and phone filling with requests, as they did before I transitioned.
+Yet, when I announced I would be back to full-time touring starting April 2019, I have only been met with “silence”, instead of my inbox and phone filling with requests, as they did before I transitioned.
 Some part of it may be that I openly professed I would prefer TM or merch tours over backline.
 I don’t think I’d necessarily want to submerge myself again/anymore in the “being hidden, black, invisible, nameless, egoless, voiceless” as a backline tech.
 No offence to anyone working in that position.
 I love the job myself.
 But, me having loved that position explicitly FOR being all of the above, it was my disguise, my ‘beard’.
 I think it’d possibly feel rather constricted now, if I went back to that position.

 As a tour manager or merchandiser, If I wanted to wear a bright pink tutu because that’s how I feel today, then I should want to be able to.
 In those positions, I can simply be me, Laura.

 But most of all, I am experiencing this glass ceiling that cisgender women have experienced all their lives.
-In this industry, but also whilst having that work from home office job, working for the PDGA, the worldwide governing body for disc golf.
+In this industry, but also whilst having that work from a home office job, working for the PDGA, the worldwide governing body for disc golf.
 All of a sudden, my opinions and points were not automatically accepted for being valuable.
 As my former male identity, I didn’t have a different professional opinion or skill set.
 It was literally just my name, my outfit, and my pronouns that changed, and all of a sudden, I meet resilience and reluctance.

 There’s ample anecdotal proof of women in the workplace communicating by email as themselves, and receiving abuse, ridicule or disdain in answer to their proposals.